jetstack/kube-oidc-proxy/demo/README.md

 ### EKS

-The EKS cluster will not be hosting the dex server so only needs to be configured with it's domain, Dex's domain and the Let's Encrypt contact email.
+The EKS cluster will not be hosting the dex server so only needs to be configured with its domain, Dex's domain and the Let's Encrypt contact email.
 The resuting `eks-config.jsonnet` file should look similar to:

 ```